 September 25, 2022

-PHILADELPHIA – A strong-armed robbery suspect was arrested and charged after he victimized a dispatcher outside, the District Attorney Office’s announced on Saturday.
+PHILADELPHIA – A strong-armed robbery suspect was arrested and charged after he victimized a dispatcher outside of Philadelphia Police headquarters earlier this month, the District Attorney Office’s announced on Saturday.

 Lonnie Watlington, 40, was identified as the suspect.
 He has been charged with aggravated assault, robbery, theft and related offenses, the DA’s office announced, according to CBS Philadelphia.

 On the morning of Sept.
 15, Watlington ran up behind a 25-year-old police dispatcher and forcefully grabbed her purse, pulling the woman to the ground.
 As she tried to clutch her property and prevent the thief from making off with it, he pulled her for 10 to 15 feet before taking possession of the purse and fleeing, according to authorities.

 The woman sustained injuries, which required medical treatment at the hospital following the crime.

 Later in the day of the strong-armed robbery, police said an officer encountered a man panhandling at a convenient store.
 After purchasing food for the individual, police reviewed a patrol alert and realized the man might’ve been responsible for the robbery outside police headquarters, CBS reported.

 As a result, detectives reviewed surveillance video, which contained footage of the panhandling man wearing the same clothing as the one involved in the robbery, police said.
 After the connection was made, an updated patrol alert was distributed.